10.4 Quality and innovation in youth work

 - Eurodesk Cyprus: Eurodesk’s main purpose is to provide information on European policies and opportunities that interest young people or youth workers, such as mobility, volunteering, exchanges, work, internships, non-formal learning and much more.
 Eurodesk, is the main source of youth information on European policies, mobility information and opportunities in the country.
 It answers enquiries and provides guidance for mobile young people across Europe.
 Eurodesk updates and manages digital content and also answers enquiries coming from youth.

 - In addition to these, the top-level initiative to make digital infrastructure available to youth work projects is OPIN.
 OPIN is an online tool which is used by the Youth Board of Cyprus in order to engage young people into a consultation.
-Currently, the tool is used for the development and follow – up of the National Youth Strategy.

 As a response to the Covid-19 pandemic and the need for digitalization of youth work, the Youth Information Centres organized online youth counselling for career issues and a series of workshops “Let’s go digital”.